 The Laurel Tree – (Laurus nobilis), or Bay Laurel, was sacred to Apollo.
 Sprigs were fashioned into a crown symbolizing nobility and victory and honor.
 The honor of being a poet Laureate or Noble Laureate is directly connected to the Laurel tree.

-Adonis (God of Beauty and Fertility) was born from a Myrtle Tree because his mother Smyrna (Myrrha) was cursed by Aphrodite (Goddess of Love), thus causing Myrrha to be impregnated by her father, the Syrian king Theias.
+Adonis (God of Beauty and Fertility) was born from a Myrtle Tree because his mother Smyrna (Myrrha) was cursed by Aphrodite (Goddess of Love), thus causing Myrrha to be impregnated by her father, the Assyrian king Theias.
 Myrrha prayed to the gods to make her invisible, so they turned her into a myrtle tree.

 Nine months later, a boar ran into the myrtle tree and cracked the bark open and Adonis was born.
 Aphrodite, whose curse created Adonis, ironically fell in love with Adonis and took him in as a son and a lover who later died in her arms.
 This mythical story became symbolic of the death and resurrection of Adonis, which represented the decay of nature every winter and its revival in spring.
 Annual festivals called Adonia were held to promote the growth of vegetation and the falling of rain.
 The name Adonis has a Phoenician origin (from ʾadōn, Adonai “lord”).